 2. The Bible and God’s Word are at the very core of everything we do in Celebrate Recovery.

 The DNA of Celebrate Recovery is all about pointing us back to the Beatitudes; Jesus’ instructions on how to live a good, productive life.
 By following the DNA, groups will start safe and remain safe.

-2. The Bible* and Celebrate Recovery curriculum consisting of the Leader’s Guide, four Participant Guides, and the Celebrate Recovery Journal are to be used exclusively.
+2. The Bible* and Celebrate Recovery curriculum consisting of the Leader’s Guide, The Journey Begins, The Journey Continues, Your First Steps to Celebrate Recovery, CR In a Box, Testimonies to Go, Life’s Healing Choices, Celebrate Recovery Daily Devotional, Celebrate Recovery Journal, The Landing, and Celebration Place are to be used exclusively.
 The Large Group lessons are taught from the Leader’s Guide, keeping at least the acrostic and the Scriptures as the key points in the lessons.
 This is to keep consistency within groups, allowing teachers to be creative with the introduction and conclusion of each lesson.

-7. Celebrate Recovery is a ministry of the local church.
-Celebrate Recovery has not, and will not, attempt to dictate any doctrine or policy to a local church.
-It is the position of Celebrate Recovery that a local Celebrate Recovery ministry should follow the doctrine and policies of their local church, and continue to be thankful for their continued support.
+6. Celebrate Recovery is a ministry of the local church.
+Therefore, Celebrate Recovery will not attempt to dictate any doctrine or policy to a local church.
+A local Celebrate Recovery ministry should follow the policies of their local church and continue to be grateful for their continued support.